 by Kelley Barnett

-I am very thankful to our volunteers who arrived early, worked the event, and stayed late to make sure our children felt included this Halloween; to Food Allergy Research & Education for helping sponsor this event; to Blake Billups, DDS for donating non-food items; and to the Bartlett Fire and Police Departments for participating.
-Thank you all for allowing our children to enjoy a fun, holiday tradition in a safe way!
-Click here for information on FARE's Teal Pumpkin Project.
+Thank you to all of our volunteers who setup, worked the event, and stayed late to make sure our children felt included this Halloween.
+Thank you to Blake Billups, DDS and Le Bonheur Children's Hospital Community Relations for donating non-food items.
+Thank you for helping our children enjoy a fun, holiday tradition in a safe way!
+To learn how you can include all children this Halloween, click here for information on FARE's Teal Pumpkin Project.

 Food for Thought is the blog for the Food Allergy Alliance of the MidSouth.
 FAAM's mission is to provide food allergy support, education, advocacy, fellowship & fun for Memphis, TN and surrounding areas.